 \subsection{Impulse Responses to a Shock in Government Spending}

-We next build on the work of \cite{ramey2018government}, who estimate impulse responses to a shock in US government spending identified based on military spending news.
+\cite{ramey2018government} estimate impulse responses to a shock in US government spending identified based on military spending news.
 In this paper, we first augment the authors' main LP specification with more lags as a robustness check, before considering an extended state-dependent HDLP specification with interacting states related to unemployment and recession conditions.
-We use the quarterly data provided by the authors at \href{https://econweb.ucsd.edu/~vramey/research.html#govt}{\texttt{econweb.ucsd.edu/$\sim$vramey}} which covers the period 1889Q1 to 2015Q4.
+We use the quarterly data provided by the authors at \href{https://econweb.ucsd.edu/~vramey/research.html#govt}{\texttt{econweb.ucsd.edu/$\sim$vramey}} covering the period 1889Q1 to 2015Q4.

-We estimate the non-linear state-dependent HDLP in \cref{ex:ramey} for different responses $y_t$, namely real per capita GDP and government spending, while the shock variable of interest $x_t$ is the military spending news shock.
-We include taxes as controls in $\bx_{f,t}$, while no variables are included in $\bx_{s,t}$.\footnote{While \cite{ramey2018government} do not include taxes in their main analysis, they mention in footnote 11 that their results were robust to their inclusion.
+We estimate the state-dependent HDLP in \cref{ex:ramey} for real per capita GDP and government spending as $y_t$, while the shock variable $x_t$ is the military spending news shock.
+We include taxes as controls in $\bw_{f,t}$, while no variables are included in $\bw_{s,t}$.\footnote{While \cite{ramey2018government} do not include taxes in their main analysis, they mention in footnote 11 that their results were robust to their inclusion.
 We prefer to include them as additional controls, following the VAR of \citet{blanchard2002empirical}.} The state dummy variable $I_t$ distinguishes between low and high unemployment states, with $I_t=1$ when unemployment in period $t$ is larger than 6.5\%.
-For full details on the construction of the shock variable, and the treatment of the other variables, see section II.B of \cite{ramey2018government}.
+For full details on the construction of the shock variable and the treatment of the other variables, see section II.B of \cite{ramey2018government}.
 We use $K=40$ lags, such that the resulting HDLP consists of $N=464$ regressors, while the time series length is $T=161$.\footnote{As in \Cref{subsec:bernanke}, these correspond to the model estimated at horizon 1.}

 Figure \ref{fig:overall_RZ_40lags} shows the impulse responses to a shock in government spending.
 Note that the military spending news variable is scaled by GDP such that the impulse responses can be seen as a reaction to a shock of size 1\% of GDP.
 The comparable figure in \cite{ramey2018government} is Figure 5.
 The general shape and magnitude of these impulse responses are similar to the LP model with only 4 lags used in \cite{ramey2018government}.
 In our analysis, the peak of the responses in the high unemployment state occurs 2-3 quarters earlier, and experiences a sharper drop after horizon 15.
 We also find that the impulse response is not significant at horizon 0 in the linear and low-unemployment state.